Calemy/mysql-commands/README.md

 # mysql-commands
-a promised based mysql wrapper in nodejs - only compatible with mysql-await!
+a promised based mysql wrapper in nodejs!
 <br>
 some updates still expected